rlinder02/Linder-et-al-2022/README.md

 # Linder et al 2022

 This is a Nextflow pipeline for reproducing the analyses carried out in Linder et al, 2022.
 Code for the individual figures and tables is present in the `Figure_code` directory and are not yet a part of the nextflow pipeline.
 Code for recreating the data used in the figures and tables is present in the `bin` folder and has mostly been incorparated into the nextflow pipeline, except for analysis steps 14-19, which will be incorporated at a later time, but which can be used individually to call and find aneuploidies and SNVs present in the data. the `helper_functions.R` file contains functions used in multiple steps of the pipeline and are sourced as needed.
-The minimal files needed to run this analysis are present in the `assets` folder.
-However, the raw haplotype frequency file is too large to host on GitHub and a link will shortly be added that will enable one to download the file to run the pipeline.
+The minimal files needed to run this analysis are present in the `assets` folder, with the exception of the raw haplotype frequency file which can be found [here](https://wfitch.bio.uci.edu/~tdlong/sandvox/publications.html) in the `Linder et al 2022` link.
+This can be downloaded and copied into the `assets` folder to run the pipeline.

 [![homepage](https://img.shields.io/badge/nextflow-%E2%89%A522.10.1-brightgreen.svg)](https://nextflow.io/ "Redirect to nextflow homepage")